-I have had a few experiences with chiropractors, some great and some not good at all.
+I have had a few experiences with chiropractors, some great, and some not good at all.
 Finding a chiropractor who is legitimate can be a little tricky.
-But then again, finding any medical professional who really has your best interests at heart can be a challange.
+But then again, finding any medical professional who really has your best interests at heart can be a challenge.

 But when you find a person with integrity you can relax and know they are going to be able to help you.
 Word of mouth from past patients can be the best way to find someone you can trust.

 I was a student of Dr. Nhon Lam at De Anza College.
 I had decided to get back into the field and needed to add some hours before I could test for the California Massage certificate.
 I was pleased to find such an affordable program for getting an associates degree in massage as well as a knowledgeable teacher like Dr. Lam.